elyscape/vim-winjumplist/README.md

 # winjumplist.vim

 Windows 7 introduced a feature called [Jump Lists][jump-lists], which offer easy access to recently-used files.
-Unfortunately, Vim doesn't populate support it.
+Unfortunately, Vim doesn't support it.
 Well, winjumplist.vim is here to save the day.

 ![Vim's Jump List with items in it](https://github.com/elyscape/vim-winjumplist/wiki/screenshots/withjumplist.png)